 TIME CEREMONY Ancient Merton tradition, founded in 557 AD.
 Walking backwards around Fellows’ Quad when the clocks go back ensures that mystical time particles (‘chronicles’) don’t disrupt the space-time continuum.
 Vital for the continued existence of the Universe – play your part!

 TUTORIAL Involves you and maybe a few other undergrads discussing your essay with your tutor.
 The jewel in the crown of the Oxbridge system, climax of the academic week, and not as scary as it might seem.
 Really.

 WALTER DE MERTON Wondrously founded the College in 1264(-ish).
 Nowadays, he works mysteriously to produce ‘quality’ content for the JCR.

 WARDEN Head of the college.
-Our warden is Professor Irene Tracey, soon to be the Vice-Chancellor(!)
+Our new warden is Professor Jennifer Payne.